What are we studying?

 The distribution, abundance and types of phytoplankton present are being determined using their photosynthetic pigments, by light and electron microscopy, and using electronic particle counters.
 Factors that control population abundance are being studied in relation to oceanography, nutrients and grazers - information vital to models of global carbon budgets.
 We are also investigating associations between species and ecological processes or oceanic regimes.

-Determining the abundance, viability and activity of marine bacteria.
+Determining the abundance and activity of marine bacteria.

 Scientists are measuring phytoplankton production, carbon dioxide uptake, carbon sedimentation, nutrient concentrations and oceanography to build an integrated picture of the smallest, but the most important, components of the marine food web.